RLogik/phpytex/README.md

 # (PH(p)y)TeX and (PH(p)y)create #

-This project contains versioned releases of the programme.
+This project contains versioned releases of the programme, which combines both original programmes.

 The old project files (unversioned) will be kept (for now) in the repository [RLogik/phpytex-old](https://github.com/RLogik/phpytex-old).